-Independent professionals play an important role in creating a well-rounded workforce today often includes a population of independent talent.
+A well-rounded workforce today often includes a population of independent talent.
 Independent contractors offer numerous benefits such as helping companies minimize employment costs through staffing flexibility.
 Rather than adding to company payroll by hiring an employee, enterprise managers can engage an independent contractor who can bring a specific set of skills to a project.

 Referrals are a great way to find independent talent who may be a good match for your organization.
 Talk to people in your network who you know and trust who work with independent contractors.
 Let them know the role or project you are looking to fill and ask if they can recommend someone they’ve worked with before.
 While seeking out referred independent talent can take a bit more time and effort, it often results in a credible lead.